mape2k/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

     switch(config-router)# neighbor 10.10.10.101 remote-as external
     ```

-    - For an iBGP session, the `remote-as` is the same as the local AS.
+    For an iBGP session, the `remote-as` is the same as the local AS.
-    - Specifying the IP address of the peer allows BGP to set up a TCP socket with this peer.
-You must specify the `activate` command for the IPv6 address family that is being announced by the BGP session to distribute any prefixes to it.
-The IPv4 address family is enabled by default and the `activate` command is not required for IPv4 route exchange.

-       ```
-       switch(config-router)# address-family ipv6
-       switch(config-router-af)# neighbor 2001:db8:0002::0a00:0002 activate
-       switch(config-router-af)# exit
-       ```

 5. Specify which prefixes to originate:

     ```
-    switch(config-router-af)# network 192.0.2.0/24
+    switch(config-router-af)# network 10.10.10.1/32
-    switch(config-router-af)# network 203.0.113.1/24
+    switch(config-router-af)# network 10.1.10.0/24
     switch(config-router-af)# exit
     switch(config-router)# exit
     switch(config)# exit